In the age of SaaS, mergers and acquisitions can present more difficult integration challenges compared to years past.

 In the age of SaaS, technology stacks are forever growing and evolving.
 While the SaaS Integration Roadmap will be invaluable when driving M&A initiatives, the resulting system-of-record will remain relevant long after the initial integration is complete.
 To drive security and innovation, IT leaders must embrace continual discovery and monitoring.

-SaaS Integration Roadmap: the Key to Leadership Visibility
+SaaS Merger Integration Roadmap: The Key to Leadership Visibility

 The lack of leadership visibility of enterprise-wide SaaS investments presents problems for innovative IT leaders.
 As the balance between innovation and “keeping the lights on” becomes ever more complex for IT leaders, alignment throughout the enterprise has never been more critical.